Skip to content

 tldr:

-The new version, HaliKey MIDI, will be available again soon, with more features than before:
+The new version, HaliKey MIDI, will be available again soon is available now, with more features than before:

 • Still works as a PTT and Morse Key interface for all ham-radio-apps.com tools: SmartSDR (Flex), SDR-Control (Icom), FT-Control (Yaesu), TS-Control (Kenwood), and K4-Control (Elecraft) on MacOS.